kushalBanda/CommitRecap/README.md

 ## What you get

-- a user summary card with public profile details
+- User summary card with public profile details
-- year totals for commits, issues, pull requests, and reviews
+- Year totals for commits, issues, pull requests, and reviews
-- monthly commit counts
+- Monthly commit counts
-- repo focus and collaboration footprint stats
+- Repo focus and collaboration footprint stats
-- contribution heatmap data for charts
+- Contribution heatmap data for charts
-- language usage by bytes and by repo stars
+- Language usage by bytes and by repo stars

 ## Product Walkthrough